 Now that we’ve covered the different types of helmets, how to select a bike helmet, and various options for wearing a ponytail with your helmet let’s look at some specific helmets (in alphabetical order).

 Bell Sixer MIPS Helmet

-If you’re a rider who puts in a lot of miles and ride through rugged terrains, especially through the hot summer months, then the Bell Sixer MIPS Helmet is one helmet you should seriously consider buying.
-The Bell Sixer MIPS offers very impressive performance and comfort too for ponytail-wearing riders.
+If you’re a rider who puts in a lot of miles and rides through rugged terrains, especially through the hot summer months, then the Bell Sixer MIPS Helmet is one helmet you should seriously consider buying.
+The Bell Sixer MIPS offers very impressive performance and comfort for ponytail-wearing riders.

 Bell Z20 MIPS Bike Helmet

 The Bell Z20 MIPS Joyride is a women’s centered version of the ultra-popular Bell Z20 bike helmet.
 For that reason, the ponytail-friendly version shares all the best things about the original, which is known for its fit, aerodynamics, and impact protection.

 The helmet carries what the manufacturer calls ‘progressive layering’, better known as MIPS Technology.
 This technology works by layering the helmet shell with an inner liner separated by a low friction layer which allows the helmet to not only absorb the impact but also to keep the brain from literally rattling around inside the skull.

 The lightweight design of the dual shells allows for maximum ventilation.
 When it comes to fit, this is further enhanced using a height and width adjustable Float Fit Race retention system and unique Sweat Guide lining.